b3-exmo/b3-exmo.github.io/docs/Christianity/Satanic-panic.md

 &mdash; [Policies and Announcements](https://www.churchofjesuschrist.org/study/ensign/1992/06/news-of-the-church/policies-and-announcements?id=p79-p80&lang=eng#p79), Ensign 1992 June

 My understanding of these "ritualistic practices" is that a therapist will hound a patient until said patient concedes that "okay, yeah, we sacrificed fetuses or whatever, get off my back" which admission is indisputable proof of Satan's demonic summoning-circles.
-Yeah, *I guess* they were victims, but if anything they were being predated upon by therapists subversively convincing a patient that they had been abused, but just forgot about it since it was *too traumatic*.
+Yeah, *I guess* they were victims, but if anything they were being predated upon by unethical therapists subversively convincing a patient that they had been abused, but just forgot about it since it was *too traumatic*.
 You tell me what role Satan had there.

 Crazy how the church stopped talking about those reports once the moral panic fizzled out.
 Seems that Satan either gave up, or got scared off by the release of *Windows 95*.